develop2arman/rust-all-in-one/workspace/rust/RUST.md

 To understand what is included in local scope by default(like try_into()), you should investigate the std:: [[prelude]] module.
 Its documentation is available online at [prelude](https://doc.rust-lang.org/std/prelude/index.html)

+### Modules

+>By default, Rust recommends absolute imports within root modules. **Absolute** imports are done starting with the **crate keyword**, whereas relative imports are done using the **self keyword**.
+When re-exporting sub-modules to their parent modules, we might benefit from **relative** imports, *as using absolute imports becomes long and redundant*.

+>The privacy of items in Rust starts at the module level.
+As a library author, to expose things to users from a module, we use the pub keyword.
+But there are items that we only want to expose to other modules within the crate, but not to the users.
+In such cases, we can use the *-**pub(crate)** modifier for the item, which allows the item to be exposed only within the crate.*

 ## Version

 Internally, Cargo uses the **semver** crate for parsing the versions